Memory2014/simpletest/README.md

-# SimpleRegionCheck --- Streaming Region Unlock Test/Streaming Media Geo-Restriction Unlock Test
+# LiteStreamingCheck --- Streaming Region Unlock Test/Streaming Media Geo-Restriction Unlock Test

 ### A simple bash script to check if your IP is supports Disney+ / Netflix / HBO Max ...